anatman-org/prime/README.txt

   you can't go back

-  it doesn't work that way"
+  it doesn't work that way

+  i mean, things go in circles,
+  but we aren't at the center
+  we're still at the edge"

-i had never thought of it that way it later becomes really important, this new understanding of causal direction in all manifolds
+                          i had never thought of it that way

-i hate Golden Sun because they make the solution to their problems the re-education of me me if anyone who really knew me and i still am not ready to speak those Truths but i am close to doing something amazing with ...
-                                                                what was that about causal direction?
+                          this is a different perspective on solving the problem of causal direction in all manifolds

+                            instead of trying to prove time is symmetrical, find out what everything seems to be pointing to?

+                          [prime: Bean later credits Feather for inspiring the Causal Principle of Coincidence.]

 "all manifold" i mumble

   she laughs